-18 Long Term Borrowings
+18 Long Term Borrowings (valued at amortized cost)

 SI.
-No. Particulars As at March 31, 2022 As at March 31, 2021
+No. Particulars As at March 31, 2023 As at March 31, 2022

 1. Secured

 a.
-From Banks 1,293.18 1,241.00
+From Banks 1,225.99 1,293.18

 b.
 From others - -

-Total 1,293.18 1,241.00
+Total 1,225.99 1,293.18

-Refer note 41 for terms, conditions and security details of the loans
+Refer note 42 for terms, conditions and security details of the loans

 - 1. The Company has borrowings from banks on the basis of security of current assets.
-The Company has complied with the requirement of filing of monthly/quarterly returns/statements of current assets with the banks, as applicable, and these returns were in agreement with the books of accounts for the year ended March 31, 2022 and March 31, 2021. - 2.
+The Company has complied with the requirement of filing of monthly/quarterly returns/statements of current assets with the banks, as applicable, and these returns were in agreement with the books of accounts for the year ended March 31, 2023 and March 31, 2022. - 2.
 As on the Balance sheet date there is no default in repayment of loans and interest. - 3.
 The Company has used the borrowings from banks and financial institutions for the specific purpose for which it was taken as at the reporting date. - 4.
-Registration, Modification and Satisfaction, if any of charges relating to the year under review, had been filed with the ROC, within the prescribed time or within the extended time requiring the payment of additional fees.
+Registration, Modification and Satisfaction, if any of charges relating to the year under review, has been filed with the ROC, within the prescribed time or within the extended time requiring the payment of additional fees.